LincolnWay Community Foundation announces grant awards

 - American Legion in Grand Mound: $1,500 for a cemetery project

-Gifts to endowment funds at the Community Foundation are eligible for the Endow Iowa 25% State Tax Credit if made by June 1, 2023.
+Gifts to endowment funds at the Community Foundation are eligible for the Endow Iowa 25% State Tax Credit.
 Community members can contribute to endowment funds established by nonprofits, which provide sustainable sources of income for these essential community service organizations.